PHP API Reference

 use Merql\Driver\DriverFactory;

-$driver = DriverFactory::create($pdo);Register a custom driver for other databases:
+$driver = DriverFactory::create($connection);Register a custom driver for other databases:

 DriverFactory::register('pgsql', MyPostgresDriver::class);Filters